alshakero/blog/_posts/2019-05-17-Trying-out-Svelte-with-React-bg.md

 I have been so excited to try out Svelte v3 since it came out in late April.
 But I wasn't sure what to build.
 I built TodoMVC app and it didn't feel enough to test out a framework, took me around 30 mins.
 Plus, [it's already built](https://github.com/sveltejs/svelte-todomvc) by Svelte team and this made it feel less insightful for some reason.

-I ended up building a small two-hours buggy version of Flappy Bird than you can play [here](https://alshakero.github.io/svelte-hello/) (use spacebar to jump).
+I ended up building a small two-hours buggy version of Flappy Bird that you can play [here](https://alshakero.github.io/svelte-hello/) (use spacebar to jump).
 Or view the source [here](https://github.com/alshakero/svelte-hello).
 The bundle size of this game is 5KB gzipped ⚡.

 ## Disclaimer
 I realize this is a small app and it probably does not represent decent team-built apps.
 It is meant to give me a rough idea about Svelte.
 And I'm sharing this rough idea with you.
 No conclusions made here.
 But feel free to make your own 😁